hannesdatta/thesis-guide/content/thesis-examples/_index.md

 Seeking inspiration in writing your thesis, or setting up your workflow?
 Then check out the work of students that have successfully defended their theses in the recent past.

-- Roy Klaase Bos, 2021, "Goodbye Likes, Hello Mental Health - How Hiding Like Counts Affects User Behavior and Self-Esteem" ([Thesis](https://github.com/RoyKlaasseBos/Hiding-Instagram-Likes/raw/master/2020_08_19_Research_Master_Thesis_RJ_Klaasse_Bos.pdf), [Code on GitHub](https://github.com/RoyKlaasseBos/Hiding-Instagram-Likes))
+- Roy Klaasse Bos, 2021, "Goodbye Likes, Hello Mental Health - How Hiding Like Counts Affects User Behavior and Self-Esteem" ([Thesis](https://github.com/RoyKlaasseBos/Hiding-Instagram-Likes/raw/master/2020_08_19_Research_Master_Thesis_RJ_Klaasse_Bos.pdf), [Code on GitHub](https://github.com/RoyKlaasseBos/Hiding-Instagram-Likes))

 - Lieke Jacobs, 2020, "How curators moderate the effect of variety on playlist success" ([Thesis](https://github.com/hannesdatta/spotify-playlist-variety/raw/master/Jacobs%20(2020).pdf), [Code on GitHub](https://github.com/hannesdatta/spotify-playlist-variety))